-The internet penetration rate in Singapore is 82.5 percent.
+The internet penetration rate in Singapore is 82.5 percent as compared to Malaysia’s 96.77 percent.
 Although the country hosts an Internet that is much freer than many other nations of the world, there is still considerable room for improvement.
-According to Freedom House, Internet in Singapore was rated as “Partly Free”.
+According to Freedom House, the Internet in Singapore was rated as “Partly Free”.

 This is why it is important to use a VPN to protect your online privacy and destroy censorship.